deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 and microbial action that had killed the native flora and fauna, when the main courses arrived.

 She boggled at Adam’s steak.
-“Where the hell are you going to *put* that?” she demanded.
+"Where the hell are you going to *put* that?" she demanded.

 Adam just grinned and tucked in.
-“I’m a food vacuum nowadays.” he said, and devoured a cube of medium-rare beef.
+"I’m a food vacuum nowadays." he said, and devoured a cube of medium-rare beef.

 Gabe clicked his tongue disapprovingly in the side of his mouth.
-“Enjoy it, *Amigo!*” he chided.
-“Take your time!”
+"Enjoy it, *Amigo!"* he chided.
+"Take your time!"

-“I AM enjoying it!”
+"I AM enjoying it!"
 Adam reassured him, after swallowing.
-“That’s why there’s so much of it!”
+"That’s why there’s so much of it!"

 Ava giggled, then stood up.
-“I’ll be right back.” she said, and vanished in the direction of the ladies’ room.
+"I’ll be right back." she said, and vanished in the direction of the ladies’ room.

 Adam was still watching her backside when Gabe tapped him on the upper arm.
-“Hey, Adam.
+"Hey, Adam.
 Man talk for a second, while she’s gone.
-Okay?”
+Okay?"

 Adam blinked at him.
-“What’s up?”
+"What’s up?"

-“I love you both very much, right?
-I’m hoping for a future where you two have got a couple of beautiful kids, and…”
+"I love you both very much, right?
+I’m hoping for a future where you two have got a couple of beautiful kids, and…"

-“*Dad*...”
+"*Dad*…"

-“Shut up and listen, man.”
+"Shut up and listen, man."
 Gabe sighed.
-“That’s just what I want, okay?
+"That’s just what I want, okay?
 If you want different, fine.
-But tell me honestly—if you’re serious about her, then that’s the kind of thing you need to think about. *Are* you serious about her?”
+But tell me honestly—if you’re serious about her, then that’s the kind of thing you need to think about. *Are* you serious about her?"

-“Totally.”
+"Totally."
 Adam said, firmly.

-“Good, because she’s serious about you too.”
+"Good, because she’s serious about you too."
 Gabe nodded, though his expression was still concerned.
-“Just…be careful, alright?
+"Just…be careful, alright?
 You’re looking at two, three years of only getting to see each other every other month on a long weekend, or something.
-That’s going to be difficult.”
+That’s going to be difficult."

-“We know.
-We talked about that.”
+"We know.
+We talked about that."
 Adam promised.

-“And?”
+"And?"

-“And…” Adam trailed off, then shrugged.
+"And…" Adam trailed off, then shrugged.

-“Adam, I’m proud of you right now, but don’t be dumb about this, okay?
+"Adam, I’m proud of you right now, but don’t be dumb about this, okay?
 You can still be honor graduate and all that stuff and still fuck up your love life.
-Don’t…” it was Gabriel’s turn to pause, searching for the right turn of phrase.
-“Don’t forget to…”
+Don’t…" it was Gabriel’s turn to pause, searching for the right turn of phrase.
+"Don’t forget to…"

-“Dad.
+"Dad.
 She’s tough.
-We’ve talked this over together, and…we’ll get through.”
+We’ve talked this over together, and…we’ll get through."
 Adam reassured him.

-“I know she’s tough.
+"I know she’s tough.
 You both are.
-I just…” Gabriel sighed and gave up.
+I just…" Gabriel sighed and gave up.
-“I just hope you’re both as tough as you think you are.
+"I just hope you’re both as tough as you think you are.
 Okay?
-I don’t want you to wind up hurting each other.”
+I don’t want you to wind up hurting each other."

-“We love you too, Dad.”
+"We love you too, Dad."

 Gabe gave him a sidelong hug.
-“Good to know.” he said.
-“I just needed to get that said.”
+"Good to know." he said.
+"I just needed to get that said."

 Adam nodded.
-“It’s heard.
+"It’s heard.
 But…I’m sure we’re fine.
-After everything that’s happened…”
+After everything that’s happened…"

-“You never heard about the last straw that broke the camel’s back, *Amigo*?”
+"You never heard about the last straw that broke the camel’s back, *Amigo*?"

 Adam frowned.
-“She’s said she can cope.
-That’s good enough for me, Dad.”
+"She’s said she can cope.
+That’s good enough for me, Dad."

 Gabe sat back with an uncomfortable expression.
-“How—” he began, then paused.
-“She—”
+"How—" he began, then paused.
+"She—"

 Adam waited for him to finish.
 Or even get started.
 In the end Gabe just shook his head and hugged his son again.

-“Alright, *Amigo*.
-If that’s good enough for you…”
+"Alright, *Amigo*.
+If that’s good enough for you…"

 * * *

 **Date Point: 5y 2m 3w AV**
 **Dominion Embassy Station, Earth/Moon L1 Point, Sol.**

 ***Doctor Anees Hussein***

-“So this is Cruezzir?”
+"So this is Cruezzir?"

 The Corti ambassador raised a hand.
-“Not…quite.” he revealed.
-“The Directorate was dead set against the idea of your species acquiring the original Cruezzir drug.
-In fact, we are now discontinuing it, and strongly advise that should a sample of the original fall into your possession, you should destroy it.”
+"Not…quite." he revealed.
+"The Directorate was dead set against the idea of your species acquiring the original Cruezzir drug.
+In fact, we are now discontinuing it, and strongly advise that should a sample of the original fall into your possession, you should destroy it."

-“We will…take that under advisement.”
+"We will…take that under advisement."
 Doctor Hussein assured him.
-“Though in that case, what is this on your desk?”
+"Though in that case, what is this on your desk?"

-“A derivative, specifically designed for the human market with the intent of avoiding some future pitfalls.”
+"A derivative, specifically designed for the human market with the intent of avoiding some future pitfalls."

-“What pitfalls?”
+"What pitfalls?"

 Medrà inclined his head in a strange way, as if reading something only he could see.
-“Used correctly—as a topical or therapeutic target injection, rather than permanently marinating the patient’s system in it—Cruezzir has no side effects whatsoever. *Non*e.” he revealed.
-“It is, I dare say, a masterpiece creation of the Directorate’s biolabs.
+"Used correctly—as a topical or therapeutic target injection, rather than permanently marinating the patient’s system in it—Cruezzir has no side effects whatsoever. *Non*e." he revealed.
+"It is, I dare say, a masterpiece creation of the Directorate’s biolabs.
-That factor alone was sufficient for our anthropological researchers to take exception to giving you access to it.”
+That factor alone was sufficient for our anthropological researchers to take exception to giving you access to it."

 Hussein frowned.
-“I don’t follow you.” he said.
-“Where is the problem with a medicine that has no side-effects?”
+"I don’t follow you." he said.
+"Where is the problem with a medicine that has no side-effects?"

 Medrà mimicked a thin-lipped, prim smile.
-“Doctor, if I have learned one thing about your species these last few years, it is that, if dirt were edible, you would all be obese.”
+"Doctor, if I have learned one thing about your species these last few years, it is that, if dirt were edible, you would all be obese."

-“…I see.”
+"…I see."

-“No insult is intended, you understand.
-You are from a dangerous world, I can only assume that to use and stockpile resources as rapaciously as you do was a necessary survival instinct for your genetic forebears.”
+"No insult is intended, you understand.
+You are from a dangerous world, I can only assume that to use and stockpile resources as rapaciously as you do was a necessary survival instinct for your genetic forebears."

-“As a medicine, though...”
-Hussein protested.
+"As a medicine, though…" Hussein protested.

-“We are not satisfied that it would *remain* a simple medicine.
-You already know of the one nicknamed the “Human Disaster”, which means in turn that you also how to synthesize Cruezzir in industrial quantities.
+"We are not satisfied that it would *remain* a simple medicine.
+You already know of the one nicknamed the "Human Disaster", which means in turn that you also how to synthesize Cruezzir in industrial quantities.
-All you need is a sample of the drug itself.”
+All you need is a sample of the drug itself."
 Medrà gestured oddly: it took  Doctor Hussein a second to recall from his studies of alien body language that the gesture indicated concern.
-“We fear that Cruezzir injections and patches would become commonplace, even the norm, taking an already imposing species and making the pinnacle of your physical potential *trivial* to attain, rather than a lifelong pursuit which precludes the study of other, more…*cerebral* endeavors.”
+"We fear that Cruezzir injections and patches would become commonplace, even the norm, taking an already imposing species and making the pinnacle of your physical potential *trivial* to attain, rather than a lifelong pursuit which precludes the study of other, more…*cerebral* endeavors."

 Hussein considered his Corti counterpart for a second.
-“You make it sound like you want us to remain below our potential.”
+"You make it sound like you want us to remain below our potential."

-“*Your* potential, doctor, is already intolerably ahead of any other species’.”
+"*Your* potential, doctor, is already intolerably ahead of any other species’."
 Medrà countered.
-“If some semblance of balance and fairness are to be retained for the rest of us, then you must either be encouraged to remain below your potential, or else encouraged into isolation.
-The failure of that latter strategy is why the Directorate has appointed *me*.”
+"If some semblance of balance and fairness are to be retained for the rest of us, then you must either be encouraged to remain below your potential, or else encouraged into isolation.
+The failure of that latter strategy is why the Directorate has appointed *me*."

-“To keep us down.”
+"To keep us down."

-“To remind you that you *need* to be kept down.”
+"To remind you that you *need* to be kept down."
 Medrà had at least perfected the knack of returning a human’s stare.
 Most aliens instinctively looked away.
-“Or shall I point to the ecological grafting you are performing at great expense on Cimbrean to remind you of that fact?”
+"Or shall I point to the ecological grafting you are performing at great expense on Cimbrean to remind you of that fact?"

-“I believe you just did.”
+"I believe you just did."

-“Indeed.”
+"Indeed."

-Medrà picked up the phial on his desk again. “*This* version, this Cruezzir derivative, contains a limiting factor—resistance.
+Medrà picked up the phial on his desk again. "*This* version, this Cruezzir derivative, contains a limiting factor—resistance.
 Over time, any human who regularly uses it will steadily, but slowly, become increasingly immune.
 There are a few other changes, mostly designed to prevent the drug from being synthesized by your symbiotic bacteria but…suffice it to say we feel less uncomfortable releasing *this* for you to use than the medicine for which you actually asked.
-There will be no more *Human Disasters* with this derivative.”
+There will be no more *Human Disasters* with this derivative."

 He gestured out of the window, toward the Earth.
 From the L1 point where the Dominion embassy was anchored, it filled a respectable portion of the sky.
-“I believe your ancestry comes from a region responsible for the myth of a ‘*jinn*’, doctor?”
+"I believe your ancestry comes from a region responsible for the myth of a '*jinn*’, doctor?"

-“Close enough.”
+"Close enough."
 Hussein conceded, diplomatically refraining from commenting that, as the Holy Quran had it, *jinn* were perfectly real.

-“According to that myth, the ‘*jinn*’ would grant wishes, but would twist the wishes according to a literal interpretation of their wording, to the wisher’s detriment.”
+"According to that myth, the '*jinn*’ would grant wishes, but would twist the wishes according to a literal interpretation of their wording, to the wisher’s detriment."
 He offered the phial.
-“We, doctor, are twisting the wish according to a sensible interpretation of its *intent*, to the wisher’s and our own mutual benefit.”
+"We, doctor, are twisting the wish according to a sensible interpretation of its *intent*, to the wisher’s and our own mutual benefit."

 Hussein considered his options, then gave up and took the phial.
-“In that case,” he said “having read the trade agreement and been advised on it…we accept the terms.”
+"In that case," he said "having read the trade agreement and been advised on it…we accept the terms."

 They shook on it.
 Gently.